Plant-SyNZ™: an invertebrate herbivore biodiversity assessment tool

 Plant-SyNZ herbivore biodiversity tool

-Central to Plant-SyNZ™ are invertebrate identification charts, which are laminated A4 pages featuring the photographs of plant damage.
-Each of these invertebrate identification charts covers only one plant species.
-The charts for each plant species are available for three levels of skill, student, standard and expert.
+Central to Plant-SyNZ™ are the invertebrate & fungi identification charts.
+These are pdf computer files that can be printed or used in a portable computer.
+They are designed for use in a tablet computer which is suitable for scrolling through photos and on which it is easy to enlarge the high quality images to see more detail.
+Each of these identification charts covers only one plant species.
+The charts for each plant species are available for three levels of skill, student, standard, and expert.
 The charts are accompanied by matching recording sheets.
-An example of an identification chart (pdf 82 KB) is also available.
+Demonstration identification charts and recording sheets are available for testing.

-A more detailed explanation of Plant-SyNZ™, including examples of identification charts as well as how to Plant-SyNZ™ might be used, is available.
+A more detailed explanation of Plant-SyNZ™ including how Plant-SyNZ™ might be used, is available — see: What is Plant-SyNZ™.

 - Feedback and comments are welcome